jimhigson/oboe.js-dissertation/markdown/3_Background.md

 but the most specialised interfaces, the web perpetuates this narrative by resisting categorisation as either mode.

-While the trend is generally for more client scripting and for many sites a Javascript runtime is now requisite, there are also counter-trends.
+While the trend is generally towards more client scripting and for many sites a Javascript runtime is now requisite, there are also counter-trends.
 In 2012 Twitter reduced load times to one fifth of their previous design by moving much of their rendering back to the